Patcham Place: History

 The parish of Patcham, covering 4325 acre of chalk downland north of Brighton, has Saxon origins, and the remains of farmsteads and intermittent settlements can still be discerned.
 The territory includes several north–south valleys with intermittent streams (winterbournes).
-The River Wellesbourne, "Brighton's lost river", rises near the centre of the village and flows through the present city centre to the English Channel.
+The Wellesbourne, "Brighton's lost river", rises near the centre of the village and flows through the present city centre to the English Channel.
 It was culverted and built over in the late 18th century as Brighton began to develop as a fashionable resort.

 At the time of the Domesday survey in 1086, William de Warenne, 1st Earl of Surrey—who owned large areas of land in present-day Sussex—held the manor of Patcham.
 The predecessor of the present All Saints Church existed, and there was a small village around it.
 These lay east of the old road to London.
 In the Middle Ages, another estate developed within the parish.
 A house, Patcham Place, was built in an isolated position west of the road in 1558 for its first owner, William West, 1st Baron De La Warr; but the estate soon passed to Richard Shelley, son of Sir John Shelley of Michelgrove and a member of the family which later became the first Shelley Baronetcy.
 Richard Shelley is believed to have lived in Patcham from 1546; he was an important figure in Brighton's early history, because in 1579 he and three other local noblemen were appointed by the Privy Council to form a commission to record and regulate the "ancient customs" of the villagers and to mediate between the fishermen and the farmers, who often had conflicting needs.
 The commissioners produced a book, The Book of All The Auncient [Ancient] Customs heretofore used amonge the fishermen of the Toune of Brighthelmston, whose orders were enshrined in law.

 Later in the 16th century, the estate passed to Richard Shelley's sons, one of whom sold it to Anthony Stapley in about 1620.
 The sale included Patcham Place, and Stapley made it his home for the next 35 years.
 During this time, he was the Governor of Chichester (the county town of West Sussex) for three years, became one of the 59 signatories of King Charles I's death warrant at his trial in 1649, and subsequently became a member of the English Council of State.